Applications open for Cass County Sheriff’s Community Scholarship - Leader Publications

 Applications are currently open for the Cass County Sheriff’s Community Scholarship.
 Eight applicants from across Cass County will receive $500 toward their continuing education.
 Recipients will have the option of renewing the scholarship for a second year, resulting in $1,000 of aid over two years.
 Applicants must be Cass County residents but do not need to attend school in Cass County to receive the scholarship.
 Applications are due April 10.

 “The main qualification for the scholarship is the community activity the applicant has,” said Cass County Sheriff Richard Behnke.
 “This scholarship is about giving back to your communities and being active in the community.
-Being involved in student council, 4-H and things of that nature make [students] more eligible. … It does not need to be law enforcement-related.
+Being involved in student council, 4-H and things of that nature makes [students] more eligible. … It does not need to be law enforcement-related.
 This is about community involvement, what you have done for your community and what you will do in the future.”

 The scholarship program was started 23 years ago, and to date, has awarded $102,725 to Cass County students for a total of 205 scholarships.
 Behnke said the scholarship is an important way his office can give back to the community.